-Remove the dough from the bowl, cover with plastic wrap, and place in the refrigerator for a minimum of 1 hour or overnight.
+Remove the dough from the bowl, cover it with plastic wrap, and place it in the refrigerator for a minimum of 1 hour or overnight.

 When ready to bake, preheat the oven to 350F and line 2 baking pans with baking paper.

-Divide the dough into 4 pieces, roll each piece into a 12″x8″ rectangle, and spread a think layer of the filling, leaving a 1" surface with no filling at the far end.
+Divide the dough into 4 pieces, roll each piece into a 12″x8″ rectangle, and spread a thin layer of the filling, leaving a 1" surface with no filling at the far end.

 Bake just until the bottom of the cookies is lightly golden brown (check after about 15 mins, then rotate the pans and bake for extra 10 mins or so ), the top of the cookies should be pale, and not browned at all.

 Remove from the oven and cool completely, then separate the cookies and dust with confection sugar.

 Store the cookies in an airtight container for up to 2 weeks, it also freezes well.